 Benefits of TADA

-MyDataModels allows domain experts, in this case doctors and researchers, to build automatically predictive models from their collected data.
-No training is required and they can use their collected data directly without a need to normalize it or handle outliers.
+MyDataModels allows domain experts, in this case doctors and researchers, to automatically build predictive models out of their collected Data.
+No training is required, and they can use their collected data directly without a need to normalize it or handle outliers.
 No feature engineering is required.
-Thanks to this limited data preparation and in few clicks the above results from this specific dataset were obtained in less than a minute from a regular laptop.
+Thanks to this limited data preparation, we obtained results from this specific dataset in a few clicks and in less than a minute, from a regular laptop.

 MyDataModels brings a self-service solution for those who have Small Data and no data scientists.

-Breast cancer is the most common cancer among women worldwide accounting for 25% of all cancer cases and affected 2.1 million people in 2015.
-Early diagnosis significantly increases the chances of survival however Research indicates that most experienced physicians can diagnose cancer with 79% accuracy while 91% correct diagnosis is achieved using machine learning techniques.
+Breast cancer is the most common cancer among women, accounting for 25% of all cancer cases worldwide.
+It affected 2.1 million people in 2015.
+Early diagnosis significantly increases the chances of survival.
+However, research indicates that most experienced physicians can diagnose cancer with 79% accuracy, while 91% correct diagnosis is achieved using machine learning techniques.